Cultural Affairs Office

 Mayor and Public Library Director Announce Houston's 4th Poet Laureate

-Leslie Contreras SchwartzApril 30, 2019 -- Writer Leslie Contreras Schwartz has been selected as Houston’s fourth poet laureate, Mayor Sylvester Turner and Houston Public Library Director Dr. Rhea Brown Lawson announce today.
+April 30, 2019 -- Writer Leslie Contreras Schwartz has been selected as Houston’s fourth poet laureate, The Mayor and Houston Public Library Director Dr. Rhea Brown Lawson announce today.

 Her two-year term begins now, as National Poetry Month comes to an end.
 Schwartz was selected through a competitive application and interview process by a panel of literary experts.

-Contreras Schwartz will work closely with the Houston Public Library and the Mayor’s Office of Cultural Affairs to carry out her community outreach project focusing on outreach to people with mental illness and mental health workers.
+Contreras Schwartz will work closely with the Houston Public Library and The Mayor’s Office of Cultural Affairs to carry out her community outreach project focusing on outreach to people with mental illness and mental health workers.
 She will also conduct eight workshops in partnership with Houston Public Library and mentor the Houston Youth Poet Laureate.

-“The appointment speaks to the great work that this poet has done and will do as an ambassador of the City though poetry,” Mayor Turner said.
+“The appointment speaks to the great work that this poet has done and will do as an ambassador of the City though poetry,” The Mayor said.
 “Houston will be well represented by Leslie through workshops and outreach work in non-traditional communities.”

 The Poet Laureate program celebrates Houston’s rich culture and diversity through the work of a poet who creates excitement about the written and spoken word as well as outreach activities, special programs, teaching and their individual works.
 The role of the Poet Laureate is to stimulate poetic impulse, foster appreciation of poetry in all its forms, and serve Houston residents and visitors with expressions of culture through words.

-“The Houston Public Library congratulates Leslie Contreras Schwartz on becoming Houston’s fourth Poet Laureate and joins the mayor in recognizing her invaluable talent.
+“The Houston Public Library congratulates Leslie Contreras Schwartz on becoming Houston’s fourth Poet Laureate and joins The Mayor in recognizing her invaluable talent.
 Contreras Schwartz will bring her passion and extensive knowledge of poetry and writing to Houston’s communities,” said Lawson.
 “We are excited about working with her on a diverse spectrum of literacy programs that will instill the love of poetry and writing for children, teens and adults alike around the city.”

 “As a native Houstonian whose family has deep roots in the city since the early 1900s, I am deeply honored to be named an ambassador for poetry in the city I love and call home,” said Leslie Contreras Schwartz.
 “I have dedicated my adult life to studying, reading, and writing poetry, and am excited to share this passion.
 My outreach plan will focus on using writing to improve mental health, particularly among non-traditional and underserved communities.”